flowup/gobelt/readme.md

 > Warning: This project is still in development

 Gobelt is a code generator library written in Golang.
 It is based on models and can currently generate basic data access objects (DAOs) with tests for said models.

-Note: Currently you need to have branch "development" set up in [**Gogen libary**](https://github.com/flowup/gogen)
+Note: Currently you need to have branch "development" set up in [**Gogen libary**](https://github.com/flowup/gogen) in order for Gobelt to work.

 ## Usage
-This library is used by running the main.go located in /cmd/gobelt and selecting one of available choices (currently dao or suite) and passing
+This library is used by running the main.go located in /cmd/gobelt and selecting one of available choices (currently dao or suite) and passing paths to models as arguments.

 ```cmd